 Access to local residences and businesses will be maintained throughout construction.

 The intersection of Gourlay Road and The Parks along the Melton Highway, Hillside will be modified while works take place as part of the Holden Reservoir Pipeline Project.
-Work is planned to begin during the week beginning 6 April and be completed end-May 2020.
+Work is planned to begin during the week beginning 6 April and be completed end-June 2020.

 For the safety of motorists, pedestrians and our construction workers there will be: